 So, what does R7RS add to "classic Scheme" that I care about?

-• parameterize, which is something I dealt with in Guix that I'd nearly forgotten about.
-If you aren't familiar with it, the best way I can describe it is a way of emulating dynamic scope.
+, which is something I dealt with in Guix that I'd nearly forgotten about.
+If you aren't familiar with it, the best way I can describe it is a way of emulating dynamic scope.when

-• when and unless, which are trivial to implement yourself, but it's always nice not having to write them.
+, which are trivial to implement yourself, but it's always nice not having to write them.case-lambda

 There's more to R7RS, of course, but these are the things that stand out to me.
 The spec has a section starting on page 77 titled "Language Changes" which outlines the incompatibilities with R5RS and R6RS, as well as the additions to R5RS.